Dynamsoft/label-recognizer-javascript-samples/2.use-case/2.mrz-read-and-parse/README.md

     ```

 2. An instance of Dynamsoft Camera Enhancer SDK (`cameraEnhancer`) is used to open the camera and display its video feed on the page;
-3. `recognizer` sets `cameraEnhancer` as its image source and (internally) requires it to cropped the video frames and provide only a narrow rectangular part of them as images to be read;
+3. `recognizer` sets `cameraEnhancer` as its image source and (internally) requires it to cropped the video frames and provide only a narrow rectangular part of them as images to be read.
+A rectangular shape will appear on the video feed to guide you to aim at the MRZ;
-4. `recognizer` reads these images, recognize all the characters of the machine-readable zone and assemble them as MRZ results (multiple lines of text);
+4. `recognizer` reads these images, recognize all the characters of the MRZ and assemble them as MRZ results (multiple lines of text);
 5. The MRZ results are parsed in the function `parseMrzAndUpdateDom()` into meaningful information, which is shown on the page.

     ```js